AlbanESIEE/BPA-DE2--Digital-Electronics-/lab2/lab2/test/README.md

 >Here is my scheme of traffic light application with one red/yellow/green light for cars, one red/green light for pedestrians, and one push button (I made it on Easy Eda).
 >Please note that for pedestrians push button, I use an *active HIGH configuration* and for the LEDs, an *active high configuration* too.

-For the LEDs resistors, we have the following calculus :
+For the LEDs resistors, we have the following calculus *(Kirchhoff's circuit laws)*:

 $V=R\times I$

 $\Longleftrightarrow R=\frac{V}{I}$